Updated: May 15, 2024

 To build an effective predictive scheduling model, several data streams are crucial.
 The more comprehensive and accurate the data, the more reliable the forecasts will be.
 Consider these inputs:

-• Historical Patient Volumes: Analyse admission rates, patient acuity, and discharge patterns over various periods (daily, weekly, seasonal).
+- Historical Patient Volumes: Analyze admission rates, patient acuity, and discharge patterns over various periods (daily, weekly, seasonal).
+For example, data from Statistics Canada [https://www150.statcan.gc.ca/n1/pub/82-003-x/82-003-x2023002-eng.htm] on seasonal disease patterns and hospitalizations can inform demand fluctuations.

-• Staffing Records: Review past shift coverage, overtime usage, absenteeism rates, and typical staff-to-patient ratios.
+- Staffing Records: Review past shift coverage, overtime usage, absenteeism rates, and typical staff-to-patient ratios.
+The Public Health Agency of Canada [https://www.canada.ca/en/public-health.html] provides data on infectious disease trends that can help identify potential impacts on staff availability.

-• Key Performance Indicators (KPIs): Track metrics like patient wait times, length of stay, and readmission rates, as these can indirectly inform staffing needs.
+- Key Performance Indicators (KPIs): Track metrics like patient wait times, length of stay, and readmission rates.
+Data from provincial health ministries (e.g., Ontario Ministry of Health [https://www.health.gov.on.ca/en/]) often publish such metrics.

-• External Factors: Account for local public health advisories, seasonal variations in illnesses (e.g., flu season), weather events impacting patient flow, and even local community events.
+- External Factors: Account for local public health advisories, seasonal variations in illnesses (e.g., flu season, as tracked by the Public Health Agency of Canada [https://www.canada.ca/en/public-health.html]), weather events impacting patient flow (Environment and Climate Change Canada [https://www.canada.ca/en/environment-climate-change.html]), and even local community events.

 Building a Predictive Scheduling Workflow: A Step-by-Step Guide